Rate Guide: Public Radio Features

 Level 1 / Enterprise Features often take at least 5 full days to report and should be compensated at least 5x the appropriate day rate.
 These stories require research and original reporting and a reporter with substantial subject matter expertise.
 The reporting itself is likely to be time-consuming and may require travel (travel expenses should be addressed separately).

-They have a sophisticated narrative and are rich in sounds that demonstrate or support the story.
+Enterprise features have a sophisticated narrative and are rich in sounds that demonstrate or support the story.

 To calculate a fair rate for an enterprise feature, review our Guide to Day Rates and multiply the appropriate day rate by 5 (or by as many days as the story should take—some in-depth features will take more than 5 days of work).